An honest answer

 - Would the student still choose this undergraduate school without the medical pathway?

-- Can the student explain why medicine based on experience, not just aspiration?
+- Can the student explain why medicine based on experience, not aspiration alone?

 - Does the program fit the student’s actual profile, or only the family’s desire for certainty?